mibbo/ohsiha_weather/README.md

 ## Features
 - Weather cards for daily weather forecast.
 - Log in and registering an account for saving your location for the weather cards.
-- Shows my apartment current temperature
+- Shows my apartment current temperature and humidity.
 - Shows linechart for my apartments historical temperature and humidity data.

 ## Live Demo